geckohooks/criticalRepo/README.md

 >Convergence does not occur through media appliances, however sophisticated they become.
 Convergence occurs  within the brains of the individual consumers and through their social interactions with others.
 Each of us constructs  our own personal mythology from bits and fragments of information extracted from the media flow and  transformed into resources through which we make sense of our everyday lives.
 (Jenkins 2006, pp.3-4)

-### Non text example
+### Non-text example
-*Ubisoft (2018) Assassin's Creed - Odyssey.
-Discovery Tour: Ancient Greece.
-Ubisoft*
+**Ubisoft (2018) *Assassin's Creed - Odyssey.
+Discovery Tour: Ancient Greece.* Ubisoft**

 ![Assassin's Creed - Odyssey.](https://raw.githubusercontent.com/geckohooks/criticalRepo/main/assassinsCreed.jpeg)

-‘Discovery Tour: Ancient Greece is a chance to delve into the past and learn more about the conflicts, philosophy, myths, cities, art, and daily life of Ancient Greece.’
+>Discovery Tour: Ancient Greece is a chance to delve into the past and learn more about the conflicts, philosophy, myths, cities, art, and daily life of Ancient Greece.
 (Reparaz 2019)

 Think it might be interesting to use as an example of the relationship between gaming and cultural history.
 How does gamifying this history challenge its educational value?
 What’s the potential of this medium for changing classroom teaching?